bsc-pm/ovni/doc/emulation/nanos6.md

 - **Scheduler subsystem**: Queueing and dequeueing ready tasks.

-    - **Serving tasks**: Inside the scheduler lock, serving tasks to other threads
+    - **Serving tasks**: Inside the scheduler lock, serving tasks to other workers.

     - **Adding ready tasks**: Adding tasks to the scheduler queues, but outside of the scheduler lock.

+    - **Processing ready tasks**: Moving tasks from the lock-free add queues to the scheduler queues.

 - **Worker subsystem**: Actions that relate to worker threads, which continuously try to execute new tasks.